Scope of the Surcharge Ban Under PSD2 for B2C and B2B Payments

 As with B2C payments, even if the surcharge ban does not apply, PSD2 limits the amount that merchants can surcharge businesses to the cost incurred by the merchant in accepting the particular payment method.
 If you’re a platform or marketplace, the surcharge ban does not impact the platform or application fee you charge, provided that these fees are not differentiated by payment method.

-If you have any questions about your local market or would just like to know more, you should definitely reach out to us!
+If you have any questions about your local market or would just like to know more, reach out to Stripe Support.

-In addition, if you’d like to learn more about how PSD2 impacts marketplaces then take a read of our guide.
+In addition, if you would like to learn more about how PSD2 impacts marketplaces, see our guide.